MauricDaniel/BoldDevEx/README.md

 Instalation

+Tested in Delphi 2007.
+Might work, but not tested in Delphi 7.
+Works with latest official release Bold for Delphi 2006.

 1. Patching Bold source code. (see docs\BoldEnvironmentVCL.pas.html and docs\BoldQueue.pas.html)

 BoldDevEx requires small changes in Bold source.
 It is neccesary to apply these changes for BoldDevEx.dpk to compile.